Nemil21/flutter-contest/README.md

 - async await functions are used to make resolving promises easier
 - Free API services have been used to demonstrate app development capabilities.
 - Made responsive to adapt to different platforms
+- Some contents have been wrapped so as to prevent the renderblock from overflowing

 ## Future plans
 - To make personalized cards with images for each character